 Best time to hike in Kyrgyzstan

-We were super lucky with the weather, July brought us sunshine in the day but a real chill at night.
+We were super lucky with the weather when trekking ala-kul pass, July brought us sunshine in the day but a real chill at night.
 Now the weather can be unpredictable but general speaking, June to September is the best time to go hiking in Kyrgyzstan.

 Tour guides for hiking